abbas-asad/Hello-World/README.md

 # Hello-World
-This is my first repository.
+In this repository, I have written my first code which is Hello World.